How to Fix: Chromecontinue Where You Left off Feature Not Working

 - Close Chrome.

-- Reopen Chrome and repeat the steps until you get back to that On Startup menu.
+- Reopen Chrome and repeat the steps until you return to the On Startup menu.

 - Select Continue where you left off.